JohnMarzulli/HangarBuddy/README.md

 - Pigtail Connector into reciever
 - Red to GPIO 3V3
 - Black to GPIO GND
-- Brown to GPIO 12
+- Brown -> protect end with shrink wrap

 ### Temp Sensor